Saints look to keep rolling with Bridgewater against Bears

 INJURED PLAYERS

-While the Saints could be thin at running back if Alvin Kamara is unavailable or limited because of knee and ankle injuries, the Bears placed right guard Kyle Long and defensive tackle Akiem Hicks on injured reserve this week.
+While the Saints could be thin at running back with Alvin Kamara ruled out because of knee and ankle injuries, the Bears placed right guard Kyle Long and defensive tackle Akiem Hicks on injured reserve this week.

 Long will miss the remainder of the season with a hip injury.
 Hicks could return after eight weeks from an elbow injury he suffered against Oakland.
 Both players have made the Pro Bowl — Long from 2013-15 and Hicks last year.